Stonepeople/T4J/README.md

 # T4J
-Materials connected with teaching Tidyverse for Journalists
+Materials used for teaching Tidyverse for Journalists

+The content below is intended as a memory jogger for people to us to consolidate their learning, which will normally have begun in a trainer-led session, online or in person.